Skip to main content

 Portfolio Example

 Your US large-cap portfolio returned 12% this year.
 How did you do?
+The benchmark you choose changes the story entirely.

 Why It Matters